Ladvien/ladvien.github.io/_posts/2019-10-27-generating-lego-training-data-cnn.md

 // END COMMUNICATION
 ```
 # Python RAMPS
 There are two variants of the Python code.
 First, is for the Raspberry Pi.
 It's where I focused coding time, as it made sense to generate training images using the same hardware (PiCamera) as would be used for production.
-However, I've a simpler desktop version which uses OpenCV and a webacam
+However, I've a simpler desktop version which uses OpenCV and a webcam.

 * [Raspberry Pi Turn Table](https://github.com/Ladvien/lego_sorter/blob/master/turn_table/turn_table_master_rpi.py)
 * [Desktop Turn Table](https://github.com/Ladvien/lego_sorter/blob/master/turn_table/turn_table_master.py)